TheButterflySDK/Web/README.md

 To recognize your app in our servers you'll need an application key.
 You can set it via code, as demonstrated above.

 ## Demo in our website
-[Our simple website (pure HTML with JS)](https://butterfly-button.web.app/) already operate with our button, simply click our logo.
+[ynet.co.il](https://www.ynet.co.il/) already operate with our button, simply click our logo.

 ### Enjoy and good luck ❤️